Tim Janus: Acting

 Often appearing on television to talk about competitive eating, Janus began appearing on television in acting roles too.
-Although he usually plays himself (notably in a music video for the Boston Spaceships and in commercials for Major League Eating: The Game and ESPN's Sportscenter), in 2016 he appeared on Showtime's Billions playing a hedge fund trader named Jones.
-In 2016, Janus also appeared on The Eric Andre Show.
+Although he usually played himself (notably in a music video for the Boston Spaceships and in commercials for Major League Eating: The Game and ESPN's Sportscenter), he appeared on Showtime's Billions playing a hedge fund trader named Jones in 2016.
+That same year, Janus appeared on The Eric Andre Show.

 Weatherman

 In 2014, Janus began delivering weather reports when visiting local TV stations to promote contests in which he was competing.
-On February 8 in Orlando, Florida, he provided the weather report on FOX 35's morning news broadcast.
-On March 28, on a visit to WPMI in Mobile, Alabama, Tim again provided the weather forecast.
+On February 8 in Orlando, Florida, Janus provided the weather report on FOX 35's morning news broadcast.
+On March 28, on a visit to WPMI in Mobile, Alabama, he again provided the weather forecast.

 Video games

 Janus appears as a character in Major League Eating: The Game, available on WiiWare and iTunes.

+Death

+Tim Janus died from cancer on September 16, 2026, at the age of 49.